Individual and Group Therapy

 I conduct two types of groups: A Social Anxiety Group for people who are shy or uncomfortable in social situations and an Anxiety Solutions Group for all types of anxiety.
 The most effective treatment for people who avoid or feel uncomfortable in social situations is a social anxiety group.
 For both groups, all participates feel extremely anxious when they start but comfortable by the end.
 Group treatment is very economical and effective.
 Participants not only learn tools from me but receive support and validation from other group members.

-Years ago I began working exclusively with patients who suffer with anxiety; panic attacks, excessive worry, compulsions, phobias, as well as symptoms related to past trauma.
-Years ago I began working exclusively with patients who suffer with anxiety; panic attacks, excessive worry, debilitating compulsions, frightening phobias, past trauma and more depression.
+Years ago I began working exclusively with patients who suffer with anxiety: panic attacks, excessive worry, debilitating compulsions and obsessions, frightening phobias, past trauma and depression.
 I have lectured on the topic of anxiety at major universities, professional organizations and hospitals.
 I am the CEO of Quiet Mind Productions, a company dedicated to the creation of high quality and effective self-help audio programs including hypnosis sessions, relaxation exercises and The Anxiety Solution Series

 Cognitive-Behavioral Therapy (CBT) has been empirically validated as the most affective treatment for anxiety.
 The focus is on identifying and changing thinking patterns as well learning how to face fears.
 Patients also learn skills to calm their mind and relax their body.

 In addition to cognitive-behavioral therapy I use other treatment modalities:

 Treatment is active and goal-oriented, focusing on identifying the root of problems, teaching coping skills, eliminating symptoms, changing behavior, resolving issues and improving one's life and relationships.
 My approach is grounded in both an understanding of the past and taking command of the present.